bringauto/mission-module/README.md

 # Introduction

-The Mission Module is a core module of the BringAuto in-house [Fleet Protocol](https://ref.bringautofleet.com/r/protocol/v2/2.0.1/summary) for communication between a car and a cloud.
+The Mission Module is a core module of the BringAuto in-house [Fleet Protocol](https://github.com/bringauto/fleet-protocol) for communication between a car and a cloud.

 It provides communication between

-1. Fleet Management - the application giving control over the car's mission to the end user,
+1. Autonomy device - the driving component of the car.
-2. Autonomy device - the driving component of the car.
+2. Cloud - a component providing interface giving the end user to control the car's mission.

 For a detailed description of the inner workings, see the [Mission Module documentation](./docs/mission_module.md).